 · When specified, temperature sensors shall be provided to sense air temperature into and out of the coolers.

 Provision shall be made for complete venting and draining of the system or systems.

+j) Unless otherwise specified, the cooling pipe flanges shall be located on the side opposite from the main terminal box.

 Frame and Mounting Plates